 Cannabis for Spasticity

-Cannabis β€” particularly THC β€” has well-documented muscle-relaxant and anti-spasticity effects.
-Many people with SCI report it reduces both the frequency and intensity of spasms, often more palatably than oral baclofen.
+Cannabis β€” particularly THC β€” has muscle-relaxant and anti-spasticity effects, though the strongest clinical evidence is in multiple sclerosis (where the cannabis spray nabiximols is an approved spasticity treatment) rather than SCI, where the studies are small and limited.
+Even so, many people with SCI report it reduces the frequency and intensity of spasms, often more palatably than oral baclofen.

 Nabiximols (Sativex), a standardized THC:CBD oromucosal spray, is approved in many countries specifically for MS spasticity.
 Studies support its efficacy for spasm frequency and severity.
 It's not yet FDA-approved in the US but is available in Canada and Europe.